Noah-Huppert/goconf/README.md

 Configuration is defined via structs and tags.
 Values are loaded from files.

-Any file format can be used.
+Supports TOML by default.
+[Any file format can be used](#custom-file-formats).

 # Usage
 ## Example
-The following example loads TOML configuration files from `/etc/foo/` and `/etc/foo.d/`.
+The following example loads configuration files named `foo.toml` from the `/etc/foo/` directory and any `.toml` files from the `/etc/foo.d/` directory.
 The configuration files are required to have a `foo` key but the `bar` key is optional.

 ```go
 import "github.com/Noah-Huppert/goconf"